mlutfy/lcm/README.md

 Program of the Open Society Institute (OSI, www.soros.org), and with the collaboration of the Law Program of the Bulgarian Open Society Institute (OSI-bg, www.osi.bg).

+In 2021, PHP8 support was added thanks to Sestino Barone (SestinoBarone.com).

 The main contributors to the project are: